tarantool/doc/doc/reference/tt_cli/configuration.rst

         calendar days due to daylight savings, leap seconds, and other time adjustments.

 *   ``log_maxbackups`` -- the maximum number of stored log files.
-    Default: not defined (don't delete log files based on their count).
+    Default: not defined (log files aren't deleted based on their count).
 *   ``restart_on_failure`` -- restart the instance on failure: ``true`` or ``false``.
     Default: ``false``.